waynodiablo/Oystercard/boris_bikes.md

 **Do you expect the tests to pass?** Check it to make sure they do.

 Now it's a good time to check in the code.
 Stage and commit the files that changed and push to Github.
 It's a good practice to commit every time you are _green_.
+It's also a good time to switch to switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:, depending on your pairing methodology.

 ## Version 2: Refactoring